-- North Carolina offers online voter registration for existing NCDMV customers.
+- North Carolina offers online voter registration.

 - You should know: you need a North Carolina driver’s license or DMV-issued ID number AND a social security number to use North Carolina’s online voter registration system.
 If you don't have these, you can still register by mail to vote.
 NOTE: Existing DMV customers may register to vote, update their voter registration address, or update their party affiliation.
 They may not change their name.

 - Print and fill out the National Voter Registration Form.